Saint Leo Lions: National champions

 Hugo Bernard became the first-ever national champion in the history of the university, team or individual, on May 19, 2016 when he won at the Green Valley Ranch Golf Club in Denver, Colorado.

 The Saint Leo Men's Golf team became the first-ever team national champions when they claimed the team title on May 21, 2016 in Denver, Colorado.

 Marie Coors became the first-ever female to win a national title in school history on May 20, 2017 at the Findlay Country Club in Findlay, Ohio.

 Henrik Dahrendorff became the first national champion in swimming program history on March 16, 2019 in Indianapolis, Indiana.

+On June 3rd, 2026, the Saint Leo Lions Softball team won the NCAA Division 2 championship, beating McKendree University 5-2, clinching the series 2-0 in Chattanooga, Tennessee.